 - The rest of the trump suit from A down to the lowest non-trump-rank card.

-The call: finding your Partner
+The call: finding your Partners

 The ordinal means the N-th time that exact card face is played during the hand.
 With two decks, "second king of spades" means the player who plays the second K spades to appear.